A Saint Who Levels Up Through Necromancy

 [What insolent wretch dares commit such a discourtesy before this monarch's throne?!]

-A thunderous bellow rang out from the pocket watch.
+A thunderous bellow rolled out of the pocket watch.

 “A pleasure to meet you.
 Deposed King of the Titans.”